jmajma327/Election-Analysis/README.md

 The winner of the election was Dianna DeGette.
 1. She received 73.8% of the vote and 272,892 number of votes

+## Challenge Overview

+The goal was to add some additional tasks in the audit.
+The first task was to calculate the total votes cast in this congressional election.
+Second it was to provide breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+Then it was to determine which county had the largest number of votes and provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+Lastly, to determine which candidate won the election, their vote count, and their percentage of the total votes.

+## Challenge Summary

+The script could be used for other elections.
+If the variables and indexes stay the same in the .csv file structure with counties being identified in same column and candidate being identified in same column.
+The script needs some additional info for it to work more effectively for other areas such as city names, districts, age and gender of voters, and party affiliation.